Techniques of Family Therapy

 Making observations of this kind is clearly a persuasive experience, especially as it soon becomes apparent that every unhappy family does indeed have certain sequences of “transactions” which seem to recur automatically.
 It is doubtful whether a young psychiatrist or social worker who tries this experiment could ever think about the problems of therapy exactly as he did before.
 However, to carry it out, a different sort of attention from that of a psychoanalyst is required.
 The psychoanalyst, deliberately using his own empathy as a tool, pays close attention to the emotional “content” of what people say.
 While it is true that he observes the style of communication in order to detect “defenses,” he asks himself a rather different question: What form of relationship is this patient trying to re-create with me?
 Family therapy shifts the emphasis to the family as a whole and to the transactions within it as they take place in the present.

 Many in the family therapy movement prefer to think of themselves as anthropologist-consultants to very small tribes in distress rather than as doctors who cure individual “cases” of psychological illness.
-Their new style of thinking was shaped by the work of the anthropologist Gregory Bateson and in fact all the books under review derive in part from the Palo Alto research group that, under Bateson’s leadership in the mid-Fifties, produced the “double-bind theory …
+Their new style of thinking was shaped by the work of the anthropologist Gregory Bateson1 and in fact all the books under review derive in part from the Palo Alto research group that, under Bateson’s leadership in the mid-Fifties, produced the “double-bind theory of schizophrenia.”
+This hypothesis has…

 This article is available to online subscribers only.